google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 features is.)

 Note that the final components are not a subset of the original features, but a linear combination of features.
-That is how we distinguish between "feature" (an input feature) and a "component" (result of PCA, which is a linear combination of input features).
-The results of PCA are no longer going to be a physical feature that was measured.
+That is how we distinguish between a "feature" (an input feature) and a "component" (result of PCA, which is a linear combination of input features).
+The results of PCA are no longer going to be physical features that were measured.
 This is okay, but it does make interpreting the results of a model slightly more subtle.